whchan05/data-projects/README.md

 ****[Loan Default Prediction](https://nbviewer.org/github/whchan05/data-projects/blob/367dfbfd174c7b0b1a87400fd78e3878870a1999/loan%20default%20prediction/Loan%20Default%20Prediction%20Kaggle.ipynb)****

-Build and refine a prediction model in an attempt to predict a loan default.
+Build and refine a prediction model in an attempt to predict loan defaults.
 Also produced a gains table to evaluate the effectiveness of the model built.